The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: On the Rational Group and the Related Groups

 The following is a general proposition for transducers transforming a Cantor space into itself.
 For instance, it will apply to elements of the various types of rational groups we are discussing here.
-We give the statement for the Grigorchuk, Nekrashevych, Suschanski\u{i} form of the rational group. \begin{prop} Suppose $A=\left\langle \{0,1,\ldots,n-1\},Q,\pi_A, \lambda_A\right\rangle$ is a finite transducer.
-If, for each state $q\in Q$, the induced map $h_{A_q} : \CCn\to\CCn$ is a self-homeomorphism of $\CCn$, then $A$ is synchronous, has no states with incomplete response, and for each state $q$, the restricted map $\lambda_A(\cdot,q):\nset\to\nset$ is a permutation. \end{prop}
+We give the statement for the GNS form of the rational group. \begin{prop} Suppose $A=\left\langle \Xn,Q,\pi_A, \lambda_A\right\rangle$ is a finite transducer.
+If, for each state $q\in Q$, the induced map $h_{A_q} : \CCn\to\CCn$ is a self-homeomorphism of $\CCn$, then $A$ is synchronous, has no states with incomplete response, and for each state $q$, the restricted map $\lambda_A(\cdot,q):\Xn\to\Xn$ is a permutation. \end{prop}